Dimtemp/PowerShell-training/301-modules.md

 # PowerShell Modules

 #### Note: you can find the finished module at the end of this exercise.
-If things don't work out as you wanted to, you can take take a look over there.
+If things don't work out as you wanted to, you can take a look over there.

 ## Task 1: Your first Function
 In this chapter we're going to create a PowerShell module.